 This week we’re celebrating Stephen Emmer’s Golden Global Music Award with our fans and friends.
 This is your chance...

-— WHERE TO GET YOUR COPY OF THE ALBUM ? —
+— WHERE TO GET YOUR COPY ? —

 With Home Ground, producer Stephen Emmer has collaborated with a diverse group of vocalists to create a record that is theatrical to its core.
 However, if you are looking to connect the music on Home Ground to a musical, you might not have a lot of luck.
 This record is not a soundtrack to a film, nor are these tunes a part of some major Broadway production.
 One way to view Home Ground is as a soundtrack for the play unfolding before us daily on television, laptop, smart phone and tablet screens as well as in newspapers.
 That unfolding drama details mass migrations of people seeking to find a new start over after chased out of their homelands by war, environmental disaster, or by crises that while being far more personal and intimate are no less existential.